cindypan1999/cindypan1999.github.io/_posts/2025-09-fall-bucket-list.md

 ## FALL BUCKET LIST 2025

+As evenings get colder\
+The leaves get golder\
-As evenings get colder and days grow shorter\
+When days grow shorter\
-We see leaves get golder and start remembering brick and mortar\
+We start remembering brick and mortar\
 The comfort of a fireplace and a New England home\
 The hallmark northeastern ambiance rivaled not even by Rome

 Pinks and blues\
 Replaced by dusty orange hues\
 Will bloom again next year\
-When summer once again is here
+When summer is here

-- [ ] Host a party on the roof
+- [x] Host a party on the roof
 - [ ] Do one 10 mile run
 - [ ] Go to a haunted house
 - [ ] See a drive-in movie